osrf/TSC-RMW-Reports/humble/eProsima-response.md

 Unit tests, integration tests and coverage tests are run before accepting any pull request and on nightly jobs.
 Performance tests are run after merging to the master branch.

-All tests are run on linux, windows, MacOS and linux aarch64 platforms.
+All tests are run on Linux, Windows, MacOS and Linux aarch64 platforms.

 ### Has the DDS Security implementation been audited by a third-party?